From March 2021, manuscripts should be submitted to the Editor using our updated online platform at www.ajvs.cl

 INSTRUCTIONS FOR AUTHORS

-Manuscripts should be submitted to the Editor via the on-line platform www.australjvs.cl and must include:
+SUBMISSION OF MANUSCRIPTS - From March 2021, manuscripts should be submitted to the Editor via the online platform at www.ajvs.cl and must include:

 - An electronic version of the text (MS Word format), tables (preferably in MS Word format), charts (Excel format), figures and photographs (TIFF, 300 dpi)

 - A cover letter to the Editor signed by the corresponding author should include the following:

 -A declarative statement that the manuscript represents new information that has not been previously submitted or published elsewhere; or an explanation of any previous publication or presentation of all or parts of the manuscript.

 -A declarative statement that all authors of the paper have read and approved the final version of the manuscript submitted and that all have made substantive contributions to the work.
 The statement must include the email address of all the authors.

 -Specification of the type of manuscript that is being submitted.